Amzani/apidesk-sdk-test-def/docs/models/components/createcontactrequestphonenumberstype.md

 # CreateContactRequestPhoneNumbersType

 The type of phone number, such as 'mobile', 'home', or 'work'.
-This optional field categorizes the phone number, aiding in the organization and prioritization of contact methods within the CRM system.
+This optional field helps categorize the phone number, aiding in better organization and retrieval of contact information.
+It should be a descriptive string that accurately represents the phone number's usage context.

 ## Example Usage